bassam-alamin/wealthwallet/README.md

 Prerequisites:
 1. Make sure you have postgresql and redis installed on your machine

-2. Create a database that you will replace it on the .env
+2. Create a database that you will copy name and user to replace on the .env

 How To Run:
 1. Download all requirements from the requirements.txt file